WeegeeNumbuh1/FlightGazer/README.md

   - python3-dev
   - python3-venv
   - tmux
-- Writes startup entry for `FlightGazer-init.sh` in `rc.local` if not present
-- If `rc.local` doesn't exist, create a new systemd service `flightgazer.service` instead
+- Create a new systemd service `flightgazer.service`
 - Makes virtual python environment at `etc/FlightGazer-pyvenv`
 - Updates `pip` as necessary and installs the following python packages in the virtual environment:
   - requests
   - pydispatcher
   - schedule
   - psutil (usually provided in Raspberry Pi OS)
+  - RGBMatrixEmulator
 - Writes `first_run_complete` blank file to `etc/FlightGazer-pyvenv` to show initial setup is done

 </details>